Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Modeling Optimality

 Suppose we are optimizing the product of the reward between two objectives (i.e., the welfare function is the product or geometric mean), and at some state $s$ with some prior history $\tau$ we can choose between two policies $\pi_1$ or $\pi_2$.
 Suppose that the future discounted reward vector under $\pi_1$ is $(1, 1)$, whereas it is $(10, 0)$ under $\pi_2$.
 So $\pi_1$ has greater expected future welfare and traditional Bellman optimality would suggest we should choose $\pi_1$.
 However, if $\mathbf{R}(\tau) = (0, 10)$, we would actually be better off in terms of total welfare choosing $\pi_2$.
 In other words, both past and future reward are relevant when optimizing for the expected value of a nonlinear welfare function.

 We develop an extended form of Bellman optimality capturing this intuition by showing that the optimal value function can be written as a function of current state $s$, accumulated discounted reward $\mathbf{R}(\tau)$, and number of timesteps remaining in the task $t$.
-The proof is deferred to the appendix.
+The proof is included in the appendix.
+At a high level as a sketch, the argument proceeds inductively on $t$ where the base case follows by definition and the inductive step hinges on showing that the the expectation over future trajectories can be decomposed into an expectation over successor states and subsequent trajectories despite the nonlinear $W$.

 \begin{lemma} Let $\mathcal{V}(s, \mathbf{R}(\tau), 0) = W(\mathbf{R}(\tau))$ for all states $s$ and trajectories $\tau$.
 For every state $s$, history $\tau$, and $t > 0$ time steps remaining, let

 Then $V^*(s, \tau, t) = \mathcal{V}(s, \mathbf{R}(\tau), t)$. \end{lemma}